Connect with us

 Published on

-A Mormon Church in Grand Blanc, Michigan is engulfed in flames after someone started shooting, causing a number of casualties, according to local officials and witnesses.
-The suspect is down and no longer a threat.
+A gunman drove his car into a Mormon Church in Grand Blanc, Michigan and started shooting, killing and injuring a number of people before setting the building on fire, according to local officials and witnesses.
+The suspect was later killed.

 WATCH: Live TV coverage from Fox 2 Detroit